 Employee skills and competencies are top of mind for every CEO, organizational leader, analyst, and thought leader.
 The landscape of work is changing for many industries because of fast-paced technological advancements, evolving work environments, and shifting business goals.
 Top leaders are leveraging skills and competency management software and verified skills data to drive strategic decisions.

 In this post, we’ll define skills management and explain the benefits of skills and competency management software.
-Paired with a thoughtful business strategy, skills management connects HR and Operations to create a more skilled, competitive workforce.
+Paired with a standardized skills framework and a thoughtful business strategy, skills management connects HR and Operations to create a more skilled, competitive workforce.

 Skills management is important to ensure your workforce skills align with your business strategy.
-It also helps you execute organizational goals, grow to meet future demands, and thrive in the “future of work.”
-This concept, which essentially means change, is being shaped by three driving forces:
+It also helps you execute organizational goals, grow to meet future demands, and thrive in the “future of work,” which is being shaped by three driving forces: Work, Workforce, and Workplace.

 There’s no doubt these changes introduce complexities to skills in different work environments.
 In operations-focused industries, such as healthcare, energy, manufacturing, or field services, these skills changes drive up demand for reskilling and upskilling.
 Forrester reported that CEO concern for upskilling has grown tremendously, increasing from 53% in 2012 to 79% in 2019.

-With the events of the last 18 months, we predict this concern to continue rising.
+With the events of the last couple of years, we predict this concern to continue rising.
 A McKinsey report states that nearly nine out of ten executives face current skills gaps, or expect them in the next five years.
 Additionally, 69% of organizations are doing more skill-building now than they did before COVID-19.

 Organizations executing skills management with the right software can face these challenges head-on.
-Skills and competency management gives a sustainable strategy, promoting agility in the face of new threats.
+Skills and competency management help you build a sustainable strategy to promote agility in the face of emerging industry challenges.
 It moves skills from being an HR function to an organizational business function.
 It cultivates a conglomerate culture of learning, development, safety, quality, and execution.
 This is where the enduring effects of skills management occur and how organizational transformation begins at every level.
 For more information on bridging the gap in HR and Operations, check out this report by Josh Bersin.

 The future of work is changing, and the changes are happening fast.
 When they impact your organization, how will you respond?
 Will your workforce be able to adopt new technologies, learn new systems, deploy to new locations, or transition to new roles?